cmcmurrough/cse4310/README.md

-# CSE 4310
+# CSE 4310: Introduction to Computer Vision
-CSE 4310: Introduction to Computer Vision
+Repository for CSE 4310